 Cross to Jordan at Sheikh Hussein (Jordan River) border terminal – We will start our visit to Jordan in Jerash, the “Pompei of the East”.
 You will enter Jerash through the monumental South Gate and find yourself wandering around in a Roman city.
 You will walk in the Oval Plaza surrounded by colonnades, visit the Roman theatre and Byzantine churches with mosaic-covered floors.
 Enjoy a stroll along Jerash’s main road, the Cardo, and pass by the Nymphaeum.
 Jerash has been covered by sand for centuries, the main reason why it is still so well-preserved.
 You may experience the marvelous acoustics of the theatre, the stage of the Jerash music festival, which takes place every year, and see for yourself how the Romans built the earthquake-proof columns of the colonnaded streets.
 We continue across Jordan, southwards bound, to Mount Nebo, where, like Moses, you will be able to overlook the Holy Land and the Dead Sea.
-If the sky is clear, Jerusalem, Jericho and Bethlehem will meet your eye.
+If the sky is clear, Jerusalem, Jericho, and Bethlehem will meet your eye.
 Overnight in Petra.
 Or Amman.

 This day is dedicated to Jordan’s most famous highlight: Petra!
 The mysterious “Rose Red City”, capital of the Nabatheans, the lost city carved in the colorful sandstone of the E-Shara mountains, has always been one of the miracles of the Orient.
-We start our visit riding on a horse to the siq (gorge), a natural crack in the rocks which the Nabatheans made into a secret, ceremonial entrance to the lost city.
+We start our visit riding on a horse to the siq (gorge), a natural crack in the rocks which the Nabatheans made into a secret, the ceremonial entrance to the lost city.
 We walk through the 1.2 Km long natural gorge, amidst a variety of statues and praying niches carved by the Nabatheans, until, suddenly, we face the grand “Treasury” – a huge burial-monument, carved all out of the rock 2000 years ago.
 The “Hazane” (Treasury) is just the first of many rock-carved burial monuments, that gave this canyon its name: “The Facades Street”.
-This street leads us to the roman theatre, royal tombs, the roman colonnaded street, and Qasr al-bent, a well-preserved Nabathean temple.
-After a lunch break we walk back to our car, and drive to the Arava border, where we cross to Israel.
+This street leads us to the Roman theatre, royal tombs, the Roman colonnaded street, and Qasr al-bent, a well-preserved Nabathean temple.
+After a lunch break, we walk back to our car and drive to the Arava border, where we cross to Israel.
 We take a short panoramic city-tour of Eilat, the famous Israeli resort city by the Red Sea, before we cross into Egypt at Taba, and continue to your hotel in Sinai.

 We will start with the most famous sites in El Cairo: The Pyramids of Giza, including the famous Sphinx (still silent…).
 Then we drive back to Cairo to take a look at the “Egyptian Museum” (the tour does not include the Mummies Room).
 Here a vast treasure of numerous objects made of gold, bronze, alabaster, silver and more from Egypt’s most glamorous times are exhibited.
 Then we drive to visit the El Cairo Citadel built by Saladin, with its known “Alabaster Mosque“.
 You will spend the rest of the afternoon at leisure to stroll on your own through the famous market-area of Khan el Khalili.
 Overnight in Cairo.

-After breakfast at your hotel we drive to SAKKARA, the ancient “Necropolis” of the Old Kingdom’s Capital, Memphis, where we will visit a few pyramids, large-scale statues and tombs, among them the known “Step Pyramid”, the oldest known Pyramid.
-In the early afternoon we will drive you to Taba, where we stay over-night.
+After breakfast at your hotel we drive to SAKKARA, the ancient “Necropolis” of the Old Kingdom’s Capital, Memphis, where we will visit a few pyramids, large-scale statues, and tombs, among them the known “Step Pyramid”, the oldest known Pyramid.
+In the early afternoon, we will drive you to Taba, where we stay over-night.
 Overnight in Taba / Eilat